Early Guitars and Vihuela

 About me:

 I started my musical life as a classical guitarist and taught the instrument for about 12 years during the 1980's.
-I have always had a particular interest in early Spanish music and purchased a vihuela in G made by Nick Blishen in 1997.
+I have always had a particular interest in early Spanish music and purchased a vihuela made by Nick Blishen in 1997.
 It was also during this year that I formed an early music group called Tamburrini specialising in vocal and instrumental music of Renaissance Spain.
-In 2000, I purchased a second vihuela from Nick this time in A. Tamburrini disbanded after 10 years of performance in 2007 and produced a CD in 2002.
-Subsequently, I have bought an 8 course Renaissance lute from Stephen Barber and recently formed another group called Rosafresca which performs Elizabethan lute songs and instrumentals as well as the Spanish repertoire.
-I have very recently purchased a viola da mano from Stephen.
+In 2000, I purchased a second vihuela from Nick.
+Tamburrini disbanded after 10 years of performance in 2007 and produced a CD in 2002.
+Subsequently, I have bought an 8 course Renaissance lute and viola da mano from Stephen Barber and recently formed another group called Rosafresca which performs Elizabethan lute songs and instrumentals as well as the Spanish repertoire.
+My most recent acquisitions are a vihuela and baroque guitar made for me by Alexander Batov.

 Website: